mre-code/groovysql/README.md

     dbClass     - the database driver class name (optional, defaults based on dbScheme setting) (tested with com.denodo.vdp.jdbc.Driver and net.snowflake.client.jdbc.SnowflakeDriver)

+## Test Connection Capability

+Additionally SqlClient has a connection testing capability.
+With the --testconnect <arg> option SqlClient will open a database connection, submit a simple query, read the results, discard the results, and close the connection a requested number of times, pausing between each connection for a requested interval.
+The --testconnect argument is of the form 'N@M' where N represents the number of connection iterations and M represents the wait interval between connections measured in milliseconds.
+If the interval is not specified it defaults to 1000 (1 second).
+This feature is sometimes useful in diagnosing/investigating database connectivity issues.

 ## Examples

 **File itemdb.config**